Engoo Blog Travel & Fun

 This term can also be used in situations not related to football.

-My daughter was the MVP of the Super Bowl party; she was so helpful in preparing everything for our guests.
+• My daughter was the MVP of the party; she was so helpful in preparing everything for our guests.

-Even though it isn't a national holiday, Super Bowl Sunday is still one of the biggest celebrations of the year in America.
+Super Bowl Sunday is one of the biggest celebrations of the year in America.
 It has a big impact on not just sports but also the food, entertainment and marketing industries.

-However, the Super Bowl is not well known only in the US; it is growing in popularity around the world.
-Why not join a party and experience The Big Game for yourself?
+However, the Super Bowl's popularity is not limited to the US; it is gradually becoming well known around the world.
+This year, why not join a party and experience The Big Game for yourself?
 Even if you aren't interested in sports, there is still much to enjoy!